-A petition is a document addressed to Kaipara District Council, signed by one person or many people, that requests Council to take action on a matter of Council policy, or to redress a local or private grievance.
+A petition is a document addressed to Kaipara District Council, signed by twenty (20) or more people, that requests Council to take action on a matter of Council policy, or to redress a local or private grievance.
 The Chief Executive will determine whether the correspondence submitted qualifies as a petition under this policy.